Valle de Bravo with Kids: A 5 Day Itinerary

 How to Get to Valle de Bravo From Mexico City

-Valle de Bravo is approximately 87 miles (140km) west of Mexico City.
+Valle de Bravo is about 2.5 hours west of Mexico City.
 If you don’t have your own car, the easiest way to get from Mexico City to Valle de Bravo is by bus.
-Take an Uber to the Poniente bus terminal and go the Zina Bus counter.
+Take an Uber to the Poniente bus terminal and go to the Zina Bus counter.

-Zina Bus offers several non-stop bus trips between Mexico City and Valle de Bravo every day.
-The buses are quite nice, with air conditioning and tv’s playing movies.
+Zina Bus offers non-stop bus trips between Mexico City and Valle de Bravo.
+The buses are quite nice, with air conditioning and TVs playing movies.

-Bus from Mexico City to Valle de Bravo
+Our son on the bus from Mexico City to Valle de Bravo.

-If you prefer to rent a car to Valle de Bravo, but want to avoid driving in Mexico City, consider taking an Uber to the affluent Zedec Santa Fe neighborhood in the far western outskirts of Mexico City, where you will find several international car rental chains.
+If you prefer to rent a car for your trip to Valle de Bravo, but want to avoid driving in Mexico City, consider taking an Uber to the affluent Zedec Santa Fe neighborhood in the far western outskirts of Mexico City, where you will find several international car rental chains.

-Be sure to read our post on car rental scams in Mexico before you get too excited about the low prices.
+Be sure to read our post on things to know about renting a car in Mexico before you get too excited about the low prices.

 Read More

-Valle de Bravo tops our list of our favorite family friendly destinations in Mexico.
+Valle de Bravo tops our list of our favourite family friendly destinations in Mexico.
 See what other places made our list!

 There are two main tourist areas within Valle de Bravo: the lakefront and the historic town center.